 - 1. Raise car. - 2.
-Remove jam nut and adjusting nut from equalizer.
-See Figures 5D-11 or 5D-12. - 3.
-Remove retainer clip from rear portion of front cable at frame on A Series cars and from lever arm on B-C-E Series cars. - 4.
-Using a pair of pliers, bend snap-in retainer fingers in, so that cable can be removed on A Series cars. - 5.
+Remove adjusting nut from equalizer. - 3.
+Remove retainer clip from rear portion of front cable at frame and from lever arm. - 4.
 Disconnect front brake cable from parking brake pedal assembly.
 Remove front brake cable.
-On some models it may assist installation of new cable if a heavy cord is tied to either end of cable in order to guide new cable through proper routing.

-- 6. Install cable by reversing removal procedure. - 7.
+On some models it may assist installation of new cable if a heavy cord is tied to either end of cable in order to guide new cable through proper routing. - 5.
+Install cable by reversing removal procedure. - 6.
 Adjust parking brake.